Kids Coughing 101 - What You Need to Know

 Although not as common, children can cough due to acid reflux.
 Typically, that’s when stomach acids flow back up into the esophagus.
 This acid can irritate the esophagus and lead to coughing.
 Associated symptoms might include upper stomach and chest pain, a burning sensation in the throat, and a bad taste in the mouth.

-So when should parents worry about a child’s cough and go to the emergency room?
+When should parents worry about a child’s cough and go to the emergency room?

 Although persistent coughing can be incredibly stressful for a family, it doesn’t necessarily mean that there is something dangerous happening.
 Many illnesses are associated with a lingering cough.